BrianInGermany/BrianInGermany.github.io/_posts/2022-02-12-task_steps_chart.markdown

 Another option could be to draw and connect the nodes from scratch with the amazing diagramming tool, [draw.io](https://app.diagrams.net/).

-And don't forget pen and paper :)
+And don't forget pen and paper :grin: